Last reviewed 15 March 2022

 FSSC 22000 and Remote Auditing

 We believe that remote auditing (full or partial) is a vital component of the auditing future and trust that this will bring some relief to an already challenging situation while ensuring a robust audit and certification process.
 With the launch of partial remote auditing (ICT Audit approach) and full remote auditing, the Foundation is anticipating the future of audit delivery.
 It also includes the widely shared vision that the use of big data solutions, new online verification technologies, and ongoing limitations of traveling will have a permanent impact.

 This flowchart provides an overview of the different audit delivery options available to organizations.

 Full remote audits

-As of 5 October 2020, all FSSC 22000 licensed Certification Bodies (CBs) can deliver FSSC 22000 auditing and certification for food safety and quality utilizing the full remote audit option.
-The Addendum on remote audits describes the requirements for full remote audits.
+As of 5 October 2020, all FSSC 22000 licensed Certification Bodies (CBs) can deliver FSSC 22000 audits and certification for food safety and quality utilizing the full remote audit option.
+The Addendum on full remote audits describes the requirements for full remote audits.

 Although the full remote auditing option is currently not GFSI recognized, it has broad support from our industry stakeholders and CB partners.
 It follows the GFSI benchmarking requirements except for the audit delivery method.
 The FSSC 22000 full remote audit option provides a voluntary alternative to our certified organizations, which covers the Scheme governance and results in accredited certification.